Twitter Slams Brett Kavanaugh For Sea World Opinion Seeming To Blame Mutilated Whale Trainer For Her Own Death

 — Not My Government (@SpicejarDebbie) July 10, 2018

-Kavanaugh is likely to prove a controversial pick for a number of reasons, including as The Inquisitr reported, he once used a sexist profanity to describe Hillary Clinton, and collected gruesome files on the suicide of her friend, Vince Foster.
+Kavanaugh is likely to prove a controversial pick for a number of reasons, including as the Inquisitr reported, he once used a sexist profanity to describe Hillary Clinton, and collected gruesome files on the suicide of her friend, Vince Foster.